abrahamjuliot/creepjs/README.md

 Every hour, the API grants a maximum number of tokens to every incoming network.
 These tokens are then spent on the request.
 If the network consumes all tokens in a given hour, then it gets put on timeout.

 ### Data
-- data collected: worker scope user agent, webgl gpu renderer, js runtime engine, hashed browser fingerprints (`stable`, `loose`, `fuzzy`, & `shadow`), encrypted ip, encrypted system location, dates, and other metrics displayed on the website
+- data collected: worker scope user agent, webgl gpu renderer, js runtime engine, hashed browser fingerprints (`stable`, `loose`, `fuzzy`, & `shadow`), masked ip, masked system location, dates, and other fingerprint data displayed on the website
 - data retention:
     - browser fingerprint auto deletes:
         - 30 days after last visit